leverdeterre/shakeMyApps-appScan-blog/_posts/2022-09-15-smart-queries.md

 ---

-If we use all the metadata we can do smart queries.
+AppScan collected 50 datapoints for more than 5000 Apps.
+What can we do with this data?
+Smaaaaaaart queries.

 # To help to take product decisions